Title: Muted

 It's written in verse, which I really loved because it was a different way for me to read a story, and it was amazingly written, I loved the words she used and the way she arranged them.

 You have to admit that the plot is really original and tough.
-It's a dystopian world, and it's hard to live in it.
+It's a dystopian world, and it's hard to live in it.“What’s the fucking point?”

 The beginning, as I said before, it's wonderful.
 It leaves you with your mouth opened and saying "Oh my God, what a shock".